Europe Corporate Renewable PPA Future Market Development, Trends and Opportunities

 According to the classification adopted by IRENA, in 'Europe Corporate Renewable PPA Market Report 2019 ÷ 2028' are considered four options for corporate sourcing of renewable electricity:

 1) Self-generation of renewable electricity (e.g. solar photovoltaic (PV), wind turbines, etc.) for self-consumption purposes.
-This option includes both direct ownership of the renewable energy installations as well as third-party developers installing on-site generation systems under e.g. a lease contract.
+This option includes both direct ownership of the renewable energy installations and third-party developers installing on-site generation systems under, e.g. a lease contract.

 2) Renewable power purchase agreements (PPAs), i.e. contracts under which a legal or natural person agrees to purchase renewable electricity directly from an energy generator.
 This option includes both physical and virtual PPAs.

 3) Unbundled guarantees of origin (GOs), i.e. purchasing GOs (from, e.g. an RE generator or a third-party broker) that certify the renewable attributes of electricity without acquiring the electricity for which the GOs were issued.
 Companies use such unbundled GOs to match (at least part) of their consumption of electricity.

 4) Renewable (green) energy offers from utilities or electricity suppliers; such suppliers provide green grid electricity by either direct sourcing from independent RE generators or by bundling electricity with GOs (to prove that their electricity is green).

 The EU’s Internal Market for Electricity as a Support Factor for Corporate Renewable PPA Market